DFHack/dfhack/docs/Plugins.rst

 fix-unit-occupancy
 ==================
-This plugin fixes issues with unit occupancy, notably issues with phantom "unit blocking tile" messages (:bug:`3499`).
+This plugin fixes issues with unit occupancy, notably phantom "unit blocking tile" messages (:bug:`3499`).
 It can be run manually, or periodically when enabled with the built-in enable/disable commands: